 Attention Deficit Hyperactivity Evaluations

 ADHD Evaluations are offered when issues of inattention, impaired concentration, hyperactivity, and impulsivity are interfering with a young person’s learning, relationships and daily functioning.
 Testing will yield a definitive diagnosis, and can also indicate if a learning disability is present.
-About half of people with ADHD/ADD also have some learning disability issues as well.
 These assessments meet the requirements for an Indiana University Office of Disabilities ADHD evaluation, and the report can be used to request academic accommodations.

 - Interview and history